nhu92/Mixed-DNA-Project/07-TestKewData.md

 It looks like a sigmoid transformation with a standardization is nice for our data transformation.
 From PCoA analysis, the PC1-PC3 panel gave a good distribution of the species which would be useful when I overlay the distance of unknown exons onto it.
 Now, lets move to generate those unknown exons part.

 Generally, I want to apply a normal transformation to each column of unknown exons to make them add-able.
 To aggregate all the matrices, I need to fix the rows and columns to match up the correct names for the sum up.
 The output will be used as the Z-axis of the contour map.
 I will test the normal transformation approach.
 If it does not work, I might try some other transformation to expand the data differences.

+The normalized matrix should be positive (? maybe- cause it does not affect the contour plot).